-Emissions reductions come from every major fuel source:
+Greenhouse gas emissions reductions come from every major fuel source:

-- Electricity: The Renewable Portfolio Standard, Local Solar, and Municipal Energy Purchase will reduce GHG emissions from electricity by 71% by 2030 and 100% by 2050. - Natural Gas: Fuel Switching and Energy Efficiency in Buildings and Industry, and Energy Codes, will reduce GHG emissions from natural gas by 16% by 2030 and 70% by 2050. - Fuel Oil: Fuel Switching and Energy Efficiency in Buildings and Industry, and Energy Codes, will reduce GHG emissions from fuel oil by 25% by 2030 and 94% by 2050. - Gasoline: Mode Shift, Land Use Changes, Fuel Efficient Vehicles, and Vehicle Electrification will reduce unleaded gasoline use by 31% by 2030 and 74% by 2050. - Diesel: Mode Shift, Land Use Changes, Fuel Efficient Vehicles, Electrification of Buses, Decarbonization of Municipal Vehicles, and Electric Shore Power for ferries and docked cruise vessels will reduce diesel use by 14% by 2030 and 23% by 2050. - Solid Waste: Reduction of waste, and diversion of waste from incineration to landfills, composting, and anaerobic digestion will reduce solid waste emissions by 35% by 2030 and 89% (zero waste) by 2050. - Wastewater: Wastewater process emissions are not affected by any plan or model actions, and so increase by 21% by 2030 and 63% by 2050.
+- Electricity: The renewable portfolio standard, local solar, and municipal energy purchase will reduce GHG emissions from electricity by 71% by 2030 and 100% by 2050. - Natural Gas: Fuel switching and energy efficiency in buildings and industry, in addition to new energy codes, will reduce GHG emissions from natural gas by 16% by 2030 and 70% by 2050. - Fuel Oil: Fuel switching and energy efficiency in buildings and industry, and new energy codes, will reduce GHG emissions from fuel oil by 25% by 2030 and 94% by 2050. - Gasoline: Land use policy and mode shift, fuel efficient vehicles, and vehicle electrification will reduce unleaded gasoline use by 31% by 2030 and 74% by 2050. - Diesel: Land use policy and mode shift, fuel efficient vehicles, electrification of buses, decarbonization of municipal vehicles, and electric shore power for ferries and docked cruise ships will reduce diesel use by 14% by 2030 and 23% by 2050. - Solid Waste: Reduction of waste, and diversion of waste from incineration to landfills, composting, and anaerobic digestion will reduce solid waste emissions by 35% by 2030 and 89% (zero waste) by 2050. - Wastewater: Wastewater process emissions are not affected by any plan or model actions, and so increase by 21% by 2030 and 63% by 2050.